gsmithpeprita/se_project_spots/README.md

 ### Overview

-Used a combination of flex-box, grids
+Used a combination of flex-box, grids, and media querys to provide multiple layouts.

 **Intro**